compoundingeffects/bigpictureschool/astrophysics.md

 At the most basic level, everything in the universe is controlled by just four fundamental forces.
 These are gravity, electromagnetism, and two forces that operate inside the cores of atoms — the strong nuclear force and the weak nuclear force.
 Everything that happens anywhere in the universe, from a raindrop falling to a star collapsing, comes down to these four forces at work.

 All the "stuff" in the universe is made of atoms — tiny building blocks that combine to form every substance you've ever seen or touched.
 One of the most mind-bending ideas in physics is that matter and energy aren't entirely separate things.
-Einstein famously showed that they're two sides of the same coin.
-A tiny amount of matter can be converted into an enormous amount of energy — which, as we'll see, is exactly what powers the stars.
+Einstein famously showed that they're two sides of the same coin — a relationship captured in his famous equation, E=mc².
+This deep connection between matter and energy underlies many of the processes that shape the universe.

 ## Gravity: the great organizer of the cosmos